 Alek tries to evangelize me on the import of S.O.D., the acronym for an American hardcore/ thrash band conspicuously named Stormtroopers of Death.

+“S.O.D. rules!” he tells me.
 “You know how you feel angry about everything sometimes?
-Like you want to punch things?” he tells me.
+Like you want to punch things?”

 The balls of his black pupils stare at me intently.
-They are oddly echoed by the round marble of what looks like a self-shaved head, its yellow stubble hinting at what must once have been luxuriant blonde hair.
+They are oddly echoed by the round marble of what looks like a self-shaved head.
+Its yellow stubble hints at what must once have been luxuriant blonde hair.

 Moments later, I have second thoughts about my diplomacy as lyrics to the band’s “Speak English or Die” batter the room.
 The stone hallways of the old farmhouse helpfully amplify the sound across the compound: